umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Email-Address/index.md

 ---
-meta.Title: "Display an email address" meta.Description: "In this article you can learn how to use the build in email property editor"
+meta.Title: "Display an email address"
+description: "In this article you can learn how to use the build in email property editor"
 versionFrom: 9.0.0
 versionTo: 10.0.0
 ---